Available Q4OS Applications

 Using Synaptic package manager, you can search, install, uninstall and manage all software from repositories in well arranged graphical interface.
 You can install Synaptic from Q4OS Software Centre.

 Software from repositories could be installed with 'Synaptic', convenient graphical package manager, see previous chapter, or manually using terminal commands, according to next instructions.
 You have to be member of administrative group 'sudo' for these operations, open terminal and type commands:

 Software will be installed as a system wide accessories for all users, shortcuts are created under matching group in 'Start menu -> Programs -> Accessories -> [Program_group] -> [Desired_application]'.
 You can then manually link icon to Desktop or somewhere to Start menu.

 3.3 Recent applications versions

-If you would like to use recent version of some application instead of rock stable Debian version, you have to tell Q4OS to install desired software from backports.
-See VLC multimedia player example:
+If you would like to use recent version of some application instead of the rock stable Debian version, you have to tell Q4OS to install desired software from backports.
+See an example for Libre Office suite:

 3.4 Adding external repositories

 4. Windows applications

 Q4OS is ready to run Windows applications using Wine compatibility layer.
 Wine layer, a direct Windows API replacement, enables to install and run Windows applications without loss of performance, so it is possible to make a free 'Windows box' from your computer.
 If you want so, install a specifically tuned Wine package from Q4OS Software Centre.